Mishkanian/Pewlett-Hackard-Analysis/README.md

 As the number of retirements begin to make an impact, Pewlett-Hackard will need to train new employees to fill these vacant positions.
 Eventually, there will need to be 90,398 roles filled across all departments.
 Even two high-level managment positions must be filled.

 One potential solution is to create a company mentoring program, which would have qualified, retirement-ready employees train the next generation of Pewlett-Hackard workers.
 After analyzing the copmany employment records, it is found that 1,549 current employees would qualify for becoming mentors.
-Although helpful, no amount of mentors would be enough to counteract the large wave of retirement headed towards the company because there are not enough new employees.
-Therefore, if Pewlett-Hackard decides to create a mentorship program, it is recommended to widely expand hiring efforts.
+Although this is helpful, there are not enough new employees to be mentored.
+Therefore, if Pewlett-Hackard decides to create a mentorship program to counteract the large wave of retirement headed towards the company, it is recommended to widely expand hiring efforts.

 **Author: Michael Mishkanian**